I just wanna write about the PS3. There is something about this console that I am mesmerized by.

 I think most of these problems are because of the 256 MB RAM, it fills up fast.
 Did you know that the PS3 originally didn't have trophies or a in-game XMB?
 Yeah, this was added in afterwards and the RAM really took a hit because of it.

 Some games are slow too but it depends.
-I tried GTA V and it ran like absolute horseshit, but I didn't have that experience when I originally played it in 2013 so it's probably because I'm used to the 60 fps PC version now.
+I tried GTA V and it ran like absolute garbage, but I didn't have that experience when I originally played it in 2013 so it's probably because I'm used to the 60 fps PC version now.

 Games like Call of Duty Modern Warfare 2 runs great.
 Demon's Souls runs great.
 Motorstorm Apocalypse runs great.
 Ni No Kuni runs great.